openml-labs/gama/docs/source/user_guide/things_to_know.rst

 For more options see `API documentation <https://pgijsbers.github.io/gama/api/index.html#api>`_.

 **n_jobs**: determines how many processes can be run in parallel during `fit`.
-By default only one core is used.
+By default only all cores are used.
 If you have more cores available, this has the most influence over how many machine learning pipelines can be evaluated.

 **max_total_time**: the maximum time in seconds that GAMA should aim to use to construct a model from the data.